 - Prepare and deliver lectures to undergraduate or graduate students on topics such as econometrics, price theory, and macroeconomics.

-Economics Professors with little to no experience tend to make between $45220 and $65170 while the more experienced ones make over $130180 per year.
+Economics Professors with little to no experience tend to make between $51070 and $72430 while the more experienced ones can earn over $141690 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Economics Professor is to move to a higher paying state like MA.
-Right now, the highest paying states for Economics Professors are MA, MI, NH, NJ and IL.
+One of the easiest ways to increase your salary as a Postsecondary Economics Teacher is to move to a higher paying state like NH.
+Right now, the highest paying states for Economics Professors are NH, RI, CA, IA and PA.

-3 other factors that can increase your salary as An Economics Professor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Postsecondary Economics Teacher is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Economics Professors what degree they had when they got the job and most of them said they had a PhD followed by Master’s degree.
+We asked other Economics Professors what degree they had when they got the job and most of them said they had a PhD followed by a Post-Master’s Certificate.

 Pros and Cons